-Area: 26,338 square km.
+Area: 26,338square km.
 One of the smallest countries in continental Africa, Rwanda is a landlocked country in Central Africa that borders Tanzania, Burundi, the Democratic Republic of the Congo, and Uganda.
 Terrain ranges from hilly to mountainous.
 The lower elevation areas of the country are near Lake Kivu, which forms much of the border with the Democratic Republic of Congo to the west.
 The climate is temperate, with two rainy seasons and cooler weather in the mountains.
 The country is well-watered from the various lakes and rivers throughout its interior and along its borders.
-Rwanda is Africa’s most densely population country and is administratively divided into four provinces and one city.
+Rwanda is Africa’s most densely populated country and is administratively divided into four provinces and one city.

-Annual Growth Rate: 2.792% (2011)
+Annual Growth Rate: 1.8% (2021)

-Life Expectancy: 56.57 male, 59.52 female (2011)
+Life Expectancy: 63.55 male, 67.47 female (2021)

+Languages: Kinyarwanda (official) 93.7%, Rundi (4.6%), other (1.7%).
 The three ethnic groups in Rwanda speak Kinyarwanda, also called Rwanda, which is an official language.
 French and English are the other official languages in Rwanda, although French speakers are limited to educated Rwandans.
 Few speak English as a second language.
 Swahili is used as a trade language in commercial centers.

 Rwanda traditionally possessed a culture dominated by the intricate intertwining of Tutsi and Hutu ethnicities.
 Today, agriculture and Christianity are the predominant influences on society and culture.
 Alcohol consumption rates are higher than most African nations and slightly higher than the world average.
 Dance and music are important cultural practices.
 Common foods include fruit, sweet potatoes, beans, and cassava.